t3hmun/t3hmun.github.io.old/_posts/2015-11-07-writing-a-package-for-atom-pt-2-linter.md

 ---

 I ran out of steam half-way though writing this.
 I finished the package but I wasn't particularly enjoying CoffeeScript.
-I've finished writing the package with an error-warnings-info indicator.
+I've finished writing the package with an error-warnings-info indicator, you can see the code on [github here](https://github.com/t3hmun/python-lama-lint).

-This continues on from the previous article which created a very basic Atom package.
+This continues on from the [previous article]({{ site.baseurl }}/article/2015/writing-a-package-for-atom-pt-1-basics/) which created a very basic Atom package.
 In this article we'll turn it into a python Linter.

 ## My First Linting Message